ltrafael/Rafael-s-Portfolio/README.md

 Some of the insights we extracted from the data are:
 - The impacts of the pandemic were accentuated in bigger cities;
 - In 2020, residential rentability went down in most of the analyzed capitals;
-- There moderate/strong correlations between COVID and housing variables.
+- There are mostly moderate and strong correlations between COVID and housing variables.

 ![Daily new cases in Brazil — Mar 2020 to Jan 2021](images/Cases_BR_100dpi.png)